-Myelopathy results in weakness of the hands and/or legs, problems with walking, balance, and coordination.
+Myelopathy results from compression of the spinal cord may cause weakness of the hands and/or legs, problems with walking, balance, and coordination.
 Loss of normal bowel, bladder, or sexual function may develop.
-The condition is often painless, unless accompanied by radiculopathy, which is compression of a nerve root, which causes radiating pain.
+The condition is often painless, unless accompanied by radiculopathy, which is compression of a nerve root, which may cause radiating pain.

 Myelopathy is defined as abnormal function of the spinal cord.

 Myelopathy is a concerning condition because it can result in loss of the use of hands or the ability to walk if left untreated.
 Once spinal cord damage occurs, it is often not fully reversible.
 Myelopathy can arise at any level of the spinal cord but most commonly arises from a problem in the neck.
 The usual time course for symptoms of myelopathy is a gradual onset and slow progression over months and years.
 Myelopathy more commonly affects adults age 50 and older.

 Myelopathy most commonly comes from compression of the spinal cord due to degenerative arthritis of the spine.
 There are also many other possible causes that need to be evaluated by your physician.